yanxuceo/Design-Pattern/README.md

 *Example*:
 This demo refers to this blog [CSDN Blog](https://blog.csdn.net/lovelion/article/details/7818983), which is about to design a Cinema ticketing system.
 In this scenario, the ticket price could vary depending on the audience type, e.g children, student or VIP.

+## Template Method Pattern

+Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.